-Holders of Class A common stock and Class B common stock will be entitled to ratably receive dividends if, as and when declared from time to time by our board of directors at its own discretion out of funds legally available for that purpose, after payment of dividends required to be paid on outstanding preferred stock, if any.
+Holders of common stock will be entitled to ratably receive dividends if, as and when declared from time to time by our board of directors at its own discretion out of funds legally available for that purpose, after payment of dividends required to be paid on outstanding preferred stock, if any.
 Under Delaware law, we can only pay dividends either out of "surplus" or out of the current or the immediately preceding year's net profits.
 Surplus is defined as the excess, if any, at any given time, of the total assets of a corporation over its total liabilities and statutory capital.
 The value of a corporation's assets can be measured in a number of ways and may not necessarily equal their book value.